 The challenges of life bring a desire for hope.
 The hope of Jesus is the only hope that never disappoints.

-On top of the everyday challenges of life, sin leads to hurt that drives us to seek out hope.
+On top of the everyday challenges of life, sin leads to hurt which drives us to seek out hope.

 Sin brings an element of difficulty in every season.
 Often it is when others are caught in this cycle of sin that it hurts us the most.
 We have no control over their choices but we want the relationship back to a healthy place.